Haven Life Insurance was launched in 2014 to make the process of buying life insurance easier, faster and (in many cases) cheaper.

 Have Life Review: Final Thoughts

-Backed by a superior company like MassMutual and boasting an online application process that allows you to see rates without submitting any personal information, Haven Life is a must-stop shop for those in the market for life insurance.
+Backed by a superior company like MassMutual and boasting an online application process that allows you to see rates without submitting any sensitive information, Haven Life is a must-stop shop for those in the market for life insurance.

-However, I’d also compare that to a company that does require a medical exam, by going to a large comparison site like Policygenius.
+However, I’d also compare that to a policy that does require a medical exam, by going to a large comparison site like Policygenius.
 If the prices are similar or lower for an insurance policy with Haven Life, then I’d go on to complete the rest of the application on HavenLife.com.